dit18146/C-Game-/README.md

 Gameplay manual.
 * Follow the command line instructions.
-* In weapon selection the chars mean: **h for hammer, b for bomb, p for push, a for add, x for exit**
+* In weapon selection the characterss mean: **h for hammer, b for bomb, p for push, a for add, x for exit**